Introduction: NEX Project

 Soon after this, the main robot assembly composed of Arduino Mega 2560 + Shield EasyVR 3.0 + Motor Shield L293D previously tested and running was added to the NEX body, and proper connections were made between the boards and other peripherals.
 As shown in the photograph below.

 After doing so, the 3.5-inch Nextion LCD Screen was connected to the Arduino Mega 2560 and attached to the front of the robot body, and in addition, the 4Ω and 3W speaker was strategically positioned under the LCD Screen on the robot body.
-Finally, the NEX arms were made and galvanized wires were used to make it.
+Finally, the NEX arms were made with galvanized wires.

 Step 5: NEX Creation Process (Software)